 As you will see from our list, each island has enough to keep you busy for at least ten days.
 However, many enjoy island hopping while on their stay, but this can add to your costs.

-To really decide on what you want to do, we will break down the opportunities by island.
+To decide on what you want to do, we will break down the opportunities by island.
 Some of the best excursions for each island are:

 Traveling to Kauai

 Kauai is a fan favorite when it comes to Hawaiian islands and is known as the Garden Isle.